aristanetworks/avd-workshops/workshops/avd.md

 ### Fabric Ports

-The Fabric needs to define ports for south bound interfaces toward connected endpoints such as: servers, appliances, firewalls, and other networking devices in the data center.
-This section makes use of port profiles and connected endpoints called `servers`.
+The Fabric must define ports for southbound interfaces toward connected endpoints such as servers, appliances, firewalls, and other networking devices in the data center.
+This section uses port profiles and connected endpoints called `servers`.
 Documentation for [port_profiles](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html#port-profiles) and [connected endpoints](https://avd.sh/en/stable/roles/eos_designs/doc/connected-endpoints.html) are available to see all the options available.

 The following data model defined two port profiles: PP-VLAN10 and PP-VLAN20.
-They define an access port profile for vlan `10` and `20`, respectively.
+They define an access port profile for VLAN `10` and `20`, respectively.
 In addition, two server endpoints (s1-host1 and s1-host2) are created to use these port profiles.
 There are optional and required fields.
 The optional fields are used for port descriptions in the EOS intended configurations.

 ``` yaml
 port_profiles: